ranand12/blog/_posts/2021-05-10-podcast-ep15-mithun.md

 keywords: "technology, azure, azuremonk, podcast, azure, cloudskew, mithun shanbag, ceo, founder, "
 block: "no"
 voices: "Mithun Shanbag and Anand Kumar R"
-permalink: /podcast/mithun/
+permalink: /podcast/mithun1/
 podcast_file_size: 91.76 MB
 podcast_duration: "40:13"
 podcast_length: 96218855
 chapters:
- - '00:02:07.0 Mithun's journey in the cloud technology space and the birth of CloudSkew.com'
+ - '00:02:07.0 Journey in the cloud technology space and the birth of CloudSkew.com'
- - '00:07:20.0 Mithun's journey from 9-5 to an enterprenuer'
+ - '00:07:20.0 Journey from 9-5 to an enterprenuer'
- - '00:14:23.0 Mithun's game plan on how he keeps with the rapid changing technology space'
+ - '00:14:23.0 Game plan on how he keeps with the rapid changing technology space'
- - '00:20:52.0 A day in the life of Mithun Shanbag and his daily routine/bootup sequence'
+ - '00:20:52.0 A day in the life of Mithun Shanbag and his daily routine and bootup sequence'
  - '00:25:22.0 The importance of compounding in your life'
  - '00:27:06.0 The cloud solution that Mithun is proud of'
  - '00:31:05.0 Advice for anyone starting off on their won'